DLUT-LYZ/CODA-LM/README.md

 ## Data Usage
 To help users better understand the structure of CODA-LM, we provide a python script to convert our annotations to basic VQA formats, as follows:

-1. Download the data and make sure the directory organization follows.
+1. Download the data and make sure the directory organization follows [Data Prepration](https://github.com/DLUT-LYZ/CODA-LM?tab=readme-ov-file#data-preparation).

 2. Run `convert2vqa.py` as follows: